lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | After Side-Quest [Young Master 2]    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+NOTE: References the defunked website and a password obtained from a mini game played on hard difficulty.
+Once you use the password with the Community Old Man, talk to Dalis in Cyril to experience this event.

 ![](stahn-guide/sub045_1.png)
-▲ This is what moé hell would looks like, poor Dalis.
+▲ This is what moé hell would look like, poor Dalis.

 ---